spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/namespaces.md

 ## 3 Namespace Configuration

-This is the recommended configuration, it automatically creates all the necessary namespaces.
+This is the recommended configuration, it automatically creates and deploys SPIRE across 3 namespaces.

 your-values.yaml snippet:
 ```yaml